Unit identity

 High energy collage of Orientation pieces

 Capturing the excitement new students feel, Orientation pieces lean into the brightest KU colors.
 Textures from campus are in every layout.
-Rising form of layered collages creates unexpected combinations.
+A rising form of layered collages creates unexpected combinations.
 Large, bold typography is primarily Gotham.

 Refined collage of University Honors Program pieces